joannbrereton/rpi-yeoman-angular/README.md

 This will run the container and log you in as the "yeoman" user, ready to "yo".

-`docker run -i -t brereton/rpi-yeoman-angular`

-This will run the grunt server inside the container.

 ### Notes

 "sudo" works - if you need root, `sudo -s` will get you there.